Economics of NFTs: The Value of Creator Royalties: Benchmark: When are Royalties Not Needed?

 As discussed, the creator has to set the mint price $p_0$ before the realization of $V$ is known.
 One important implication is that for many common distributions of $V$, the optimal mint price will not be $p_0^* = \E[V]$, and the creator will not able to fully extract end-buyer willingness-to-pay, $\E[V]$.
 To see this, note that if $p_0 \leq V$, then the buyer buys the item, and the creator earns $p_0$.
 On the other hand, if $V < p_0$, there is no trade and the creator earns nothing.
 Let $\mathbbm{1}_{ V \ge p_0 }$ be the corresponding indicator function.
 The creator's expected profits are given by $p_0 \cdot \E[ \mathbbm{1}_{ V \ge p_0 } ] - c$, which can be written as $p_0 \cdot \Pr [ V \ge p_0 ] - c.$ Her optimization problem can be written as

-Without loss of generality, we can ignore cost $c$ here (set to 0) to simplify exposition given it is merely an additive constant.
+Without loss of generality, we can set $c=0$ here given it is an additive constant.
 For most common distributions, we have the following result: \begin{lemma} When the creator is directly selling to an end-buyer, and assuming unimodality of the objective in \eqref{eq:objbare}, the optimal mint price, $p_0^*$, is given by the solution to the following first-order condition:

 \end{lemma} Depending on the distribution of $V$, the above may NOT have a closed-form solution.
 Even so, we can characterize the creator's optimal profits without explicitly solving for the optimal mint price.
-By Markov's inequality (aka, the first Chebyshev inequality), regardless of the distribution of $V$ and of the creator's choice of $p_0$, the revenues satisfy
+By Markov's inequality (also known as the first Chebyshev inequality; see \cite{grimmett2001probability}), regardless of the distribution of $V$ and of the creator's choice of $p_0$, the revenues satisfy